ItsABlackScreen/ErrorChecking-tiktok-scraper/README.md

  1. folder_path = Set to the base folder contaning all the dowloaded tiktok profiles.
  2. error_check_path = Set to the copy of the history folder.
- 3. history_file_path = The full path to the 'tiktok_history.json' file.
+ 3. history_file_path = The full path to the folder containing all the history json files.
  4. delete_path = The path where the 'Zero' byte files would be moved to.
  5. redownload_path = Full path to a text file where the script will write the names of profiles with error, for future batch downloading. (eg. /path/to/file/redownload.txt)